Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Experimental Setup

 \subsection{Classifier and Training Protocol}

-All feature representations are classified using a unified ResNet18 architecture \cite{c113}.
-The network is configured with a single input channel and a two-unit output layer corresponding to the bonafide and spoof classes.
-To ensure a fair comparison across all features, the same model architecture and training configuration are used throughout.
-In addition to the ResNet-18 system, AASIST is included as a comparator system, serving as a baseline model for the ASVspoof5 challenge.
+A ResNet-18 architecture is adopted as baseline classifier.
+To ensure a fair comparison across all features, the same model architecture and training configuration are used throughout our experiments.
+The AASIST model is also included, serving as a more recent reference model.
 It was trained using its original architecture, as described in \cite{AASIST2025}.

-As shown in Fig.~\ref{fig:exp_setup}, we follow a unified pipeline comprising feature extraction, ResNet-18-Based training, and gender-wise evaluation using both performance and fairness metrics.
-The model is optimized with the AdamW optimizer, using a learning rate of $3\times10^{-5}$ and a weight decay of $1\times10^{-4}$.
+As shown in Fig.~\ref{fig:exp_setup}, we follow a unified pipeline comprising feature extraction, classifier training, and gender-wise evaluation using fairness metrics.
+The model optimization is based on the AdamW optimizer, with the learning rate set to $3\times10^{-5}$ and a weight decay of $1\times10^{-4}$.
 To address the class imbalance, class-weighted cross-entropy loss is applied, where each class weight is computed.
-Training is performed on the ASVspoof5 training split, and early stopping with patience of 15 is applied based on the validation loss computed on the development split to mitigate overfitting.
+Training is performed using solely the ASVspoof 5 training split, and early stopping with patience of 15 is applied based on the validation loss computed on the development split to avoid overfitting.
 The best model checkpoint is selected based on minimum development loss, and a ReduceLROnPlateau scheduler with a reduction factor of 0.5 and patience of 5 epochs is used to adapt the learning rate during training.